 Every day we probably do at least five things that could have life-changing results, in the worst case scenario.
 And in fact, if we were to research statistics, we’d most likely find that the things we do every day that are normal to us have a greater chance of harming us than flying.
-However, the point of the Fear of Flying Mindset isn’t to train us to feel that flying is 100% safe, it’s to train our brains to understand that we already routinely do things with greater risk than flying.
+However, the point of the Fear of Flying Mindset isn’t to train us to feel that flying (or anything) is 100% safe, it’s to help ourselves emotionally understand that we already routinely do things with greater risk than flying.

-This is where the cognitive distortion is found — we magnify the risks of flying while diminishing the greater risk of almost everything else we already do.
-The exercises that accompany the Fear of Flying Mindset are meant to train our brains that flying on an airplane is really no different than anything else we do in our daily lives.
-We are already risk-takers, we just don’t think about it until we’re doing something out of the ordinary for our brain.
+This is where things misalign.
+People magnify the risks of flying while diminishing the greater risk of almost everything else we already do.
+The exercises that accompany the Fear of Flying Mindset are meant to train our brains that flying on an airplane is really no different than anything else we do in our daily lives, in terms of risk.
+We are already risk-takers, we just don’t think about it until we’re doing something out of the ordinary for ourselves.

 Now, I’m sure some of you may be reading this thinking, thanks a lot, now I’m going to be anxious about everything I do.
 However, it’s usually tough to break normalizations without experiencing a trauma in particular areas.
 Some people have actually felt liberated seeing that they already take risks in their lives when they’ve previously felt constricted by their perceived inability to take risks.

-The next time you feel like avoiding a flight because of the fear that it could cut your life short, think about the things you already do every day that you have normalized over time.
+The next time you feel like avoiding a flight because of fear, think about the things you already do every day that you have normalized over time.
 While this may seem like a very “glass is half-empty” approach, it’s actually an approach that people have found significantly helpful (and one of the overall favorites) in the process of overcoming fear of flying.

-Keep in mind, there are still other psychological factors that need to be addressed as part of overcoming fear of flying (see articles below), but normalizations are one of the key components.
+Keep in mind, there are still other psychological and emotional factors that need to be addressed as part of overcoming fear of flying.
 The overall hope with the Fear of Flying Mindset is that we become more realistic about the role flying has relative to how we live our daily lives.
-In conjunction with the normalization exercises, and other facets of the Balanced Flying Method, getting on a plane may become an afterthought, just like crossing the street.